Giordano Bruno (crater)

-Giordano Bruno is a 22 km lunar impact crater on the far side of the Moon, just beyond the northeastern limb.
+Giordano Bruno is a 22 km diameter lunar impact crater on the far side of the Moon, just beyond the northeastern limb.
 It lies in an area that can be viewed during a favorable libration, although the area is viewed from the side and not much detail can be seen.
-It lies between the craters Harkhebi to the northwest and Szilard to the southeast.
+This formation lies between the craters Harkhebi to the northwest and Szilard to the southeast.

 When viewed from orbit, Giordano Bruno is at the center of a symmetrical ray system of ejecta that has a higher albedo than the surrounding surface.
 The ray material extends for over 150 km and has not been significantly darkened by space erosion.
 Some of the ejecta appear to extend as far as the crater Boss, over 300 km to the northwest.
+The infrared spectrum of pure crystalline plagioclase has been identified on the ejecta to the west and northwest.

 The outer rim of the crater is especially bright compared to its surroundings.
+It retains a sharp edge that has scarcely been worn by subsequent impacts.
 To all appearances, this is a young formation that was created in the relatively recent past, geologically speaking.
 Based on photos from a lunar orbiter, the crater's age has been estimated at 4 million years.

 This feature was named after Italian intellectual Giordano Bruno by the IAU in 1961.